 • Mezquita

-Cordoba’s Great Mosque, dating back to the 12th century, is the most remarkable Islamic architecture piece still standing in Europe.
+Córdoba‘s Great Mosque, dating back to the 12th century, is the most remarkable Islamic architectural piece still standing in Europe.
 It embodies the power of Islam in Spain, built under Abd al Rahman I between 785 and 787.
-The building that stands today evolved over the centuries, blending many architectural forms.
-In the 10th-century, Hakam II made some of the most lavish additions, including the elaborate mihrab (prayer niche) and masqsura (caliph’s enclosure).
+Today’s building evolved over the centuries, blending many architectural forms.
+In the 10th century, Hakam II made some of the most lavish additions, including the elaborate mihrab (prayer niche) and masqsura (caliph’s enclosure).
 Other highlights are the beautiful arches and pillars, consisting of more than 850 columns of granite, jasper, marble, and the Patio de Los Naranjos.

-Cordoba’s heart is undoubtedly the old Jewish quarter, situated to the west of the Mezquita’s towering walls.
+Córdoba‘s heart is undoubtedly the old Jewish quarter, west of the Mezquita’s towering walls.
 It’s ideal for a leisurely early evening stroll, which is the best time to appreciate the district’s cobbled streets (free of cars) and delightful squares, full of cafes and tapas bars.
-In fact, a walk around this area gives the impression that little has changed since the 10th century when Cordoba was one of the greatest cities in Europe.
+A walk around this area gives the impression that little has changed since the 10th century when Córdoba was one of the greatest cities in Europe.

 • Archaeological museum